-Benchmarking and transparency policies are growing across the U.S. (see our map and charts tracking progress here), and these policies now affect more than 5 billion square feet of floor space in major real estate markets—making them powerful catalysts for energy efficiency in the built environment.
+Benchmarking and transparency policies are growing across the U.S. (see our map and charts tracking progress here), and as of March 2017 these policies affected more than 10 billion square feet of floor space in major real estate markets—making them powerful catalysts for energy efficiency in the built environment.
 As more of these policies become enacted and more data is gathered and analyzed, the list of benefits offered through benchmarking and transparency to building owners and tenants, government agencies, and utilites continues to grow.

 In this two-page fact sheet, IMT highlights a range of these benefits, from increased competition and market choice to job creation and energy and cost savings.
 We also explore how this growing pool of data is allowing government agencies, utilities, and building owners to make more cost-effective and smarter business decisions.